Input and output formats¶

 HepMCFile file analysis can be used to output the events in the file in the HepMC format

-which will output the events in the file
+where NNN ist the number of events stored in the file

 The Rivet package can be used to analyse events generated by Herwig by directly calling the Rivet code from within Herwig.
 In order to do this ThePEG should be configured with

 --with-rivet=location of installed Rivet code --with-hepmc=location of installed HepMC code

 which is done by default with the booststrap script.

 AnalysisHandler class is built as a dynamically loadable library.